|Responsible Division:||Finance and Administration|

-After the status of all capital assets for the inventory site is documented; PAS will complete a Property Inventory reconciliation and forward it to the department for review and signatures.
+After the status of all capital assets for the inventory site is documented; Property Services will complete a property inventory reconciliation and forward it to the department for review and signatures.

 Units have a responsibility to continue to actively search for all items reported as "Unaccounted for During Annual Inventory" after the inventory reconciliation process has concluded.
 Units have a two (2) year period in which to locate the items unaccounted for during annual inventory before the items are permanently removed from the University's property records.

 When there is a location or departmental code change for capital assets, the transferring department's Property Manager should approve the Property Change Form (PC 213).